rubymonsters/ruby-for-beginners/23_printing.md

 However, typing `puts something.inspect` is quite a bit of work to do.
 That's 12 characters to type next to the object itself!

-Therefor Ruby has a method to make our lives easier, and do this work for us.
+Therefor Ruby has a method to make our lifes easier, and does this work for us.
 That's the method `p`.

 This method is implemented like so: